Brussels-London geometry seminar

 Funding

 The seminar is supported by the London Mathematical Society, the FNRS and the Excellence of Science programme.
 Thanks to this support, there is funding to help graduate students and postdocs attend this seminar.
-If you are based in London, please contact Lorenzo Foscolo.
+If you are based in London, please contact Aleksander Doan.
 If you are based in Brussels, please contact Joel Fine.

 Mailing list